ak55m/Lyft-Forage/README.md

 # Starter Repo
-This repo has everything you need to get started on the program, good luck!
+This repo is a code base of what I think is the best way to code the lyft backend engineering system architecture that facilitates servicing cars that belong to lyft.